-In 2011, Parliament adopted the organic law of Georgia "On Economic Freedom" that provides basic guarantees of economic rights and freedoms.
-Based on this Law, the State provides economic rights and freedoms that should serve as the foundation for the social development, welfare and long-term, stable growth of economy.
+In 2011, Parliament adopted the organic law of Georgia "On Economic Freedom" that determines basic guarantees of economic rights and guaranteed freedom.
+Based on this Law, the State provides economic rights and freedom that should serve as the foundation for the social development, welfare and long-term, stable growth of economy.
 Freedom is the main principle of the economic policy that is reflected in the small-size government, responsible macro-economic policy, and low taxes.